Glossary of Drapery Hardware & Window Treatment Terminology

 Window Width: The horizontal measurement of a window that includes the wood trim if present.

-Zip Rod: A drapery rod fitted with an embedded mechanism containing carriers, pulleys and cord.
+Zip Rod: A drapery rod fitted with an embedded mechanism containing carriers on wheels.
 Pins sewn into the fabric of the drapery hang onto heavy duty eyelet hooks that glide across the width of the rod to open or close the window treatment as the drapery is drawn.